 Effects of ineffective communication in the workplace

-Distinct factors that affect communication may include failure to communicate and execute styles, incorrect use of communication vehicle, lousy timing as well as nuances in tone of voice and choice of words just to name a few.
+The failure to communicate and execute styles, incorrect use of communication vehicles, lousy timing and nuances in tone of voice and choice of words can occur in these communication platforms and it will cause tension and poor performance in the workplace.

 Ambiguity, doubt and uncertainty